Assistive technology to support independence within the home

 - Assistive technology for people with severe physically disabilities

-The Disabled Living Foundation Living made easy website has information on a wide range of daily living aids and devices.
+If you do not have long term needs due to an illness or disability or you would like to buy your own equipment, the Disabled Living Foundation Living made easy website has information on a wide range of daily living aids and devices.
 You can purchase these online or from your local mobility shop.
 To find your local mobility shop, use the ‘Search for information and service’ at the top of this page.

 The Alzheimer’s Society has information on the different types of assistive technology and how they can help people living with dementia.

-Telecare can help you keep your independence and dignity.
-Telecare can also give you, your family and carers the reassurance that help is at hand should you need it.
+It gives you, your family and carers the reassurance that help is at hand should you need it.

-Many companies and organisations offer Telecare.
+Other companies and organisations offer Telecare.
 The following providers and products may be of interest, depending on individual circumstances, however please note that by including them here, South Gloucestershire Council and its partners are in no way recommending or endorsing them:

 'Stand alone' assistive technology devices used in the home are not linked to a call centre.
 This type of technology relies on you or a carer to set it up and respond appropriately.